Oscar124333/myC/bicyclegame/notes.md

 ## Plan
-Start with a storyline; you have to get to school on time everyday
+Start with a storyline; you have to get to school on time everyday Write at least one function when I have free time

 ## To Do
 - Refactor/enumerate prompts
-    - Simplify repetitive decor (stars, lines, etc) via loops
-    - Have several prototypes and function calls for such
+    -(x) Simplify repetitive decor (stars, lines, etc) via loops -(x) Have several prototypes and function calls for such
     - Automatic prompts and notification system (notifs optional)
 - In-game day system
+- Save system with file I/O
 - Collection of events, modifiers, and accidents

 ## Ideas